TruscaPetre/PAIP/Everyday Logs.md

 - You can't find an exception, you can't find a contradiction, you can't take it into a context where it becomes false, taking it to extreme still doesn't make it false => a first principle in a more general and perfect sense and absolute
 	- Even if you find ways in which something is sometimes false, but those never occur in reality and in practical that => we need just practical first principles

+## Iteration 10 - Confidence, Complexity, Abstraction

+ChatGPT, sometimes goes and searches the web before answering an idea, but sometimes it is able to just come with an answer.
+That must be based somehow in a confidence metric for answering the question correctly.
+The concept of confidence should exist in a system to give better answers.
+Even if better means "I don't know".

+Complexity is something that humans struggle with.
+Humans use techniques to manage the complexity of a problem.
+This is really obvious in programming.
+Maybe the most important concept in software engineering is managing layers of abstraction.
+We hide the complexity in abstractions and only deal with a few components which are necessary for the part of the system that we want to build at the moment.
+We can navigate those layers of abstraction, and make incremental progress by hiding what is not necessary at the moment.
+Because of our limited working memory, we forget, it is outside of our working memory everything that is not necessary at the moment to make a tiny increment in the progress of the problem.

+LLMs keep everything in the working memory in the context window.
+They don't have to deal with abstraction layers.
+So maybe because they don't use those abstraction layers, they fail to solve problems that humans can.